SamuraiWriter7/yin-yang-five-phase-reasoning-protocol-v0.1/README.md

 It should expand when expansion is needed.
 It should compress when compression is wiser.
 It should stop when stopping is the highest form of intelligence.
+And it should use control signals to decide when to move, prune, retain, or stop.

 ## Yin-Yang State Model